 SEO is a continuous learning experience.
 From Google algorithm changes to shifting markets and competitor landscapes, it requires constant attention to maintain top-notch performance.

 Keep a curious mind and question every metric.
-Any SEO activity you undertake should be data-backed or, at the very least, tested so you can be confident in the impact it’ll have.
+Any SEO activity you undertake should have data backing it or, at the very least, be tested so you can feel confident about the impact it’ll have.

 Published May 4, 2015